cjrowdy/SACDungeon/README.md

 * Step 3.
 In the top right corner, press the Fork button to create a copy of the project in your own GitHub account.

   * This will make your own copy of the code.
+  * You will need to get approve replit access from github.

 * Step 4.
 In Replit go to "new repl" then choose the "Import from GitHub" and paste in the name of your cloned repository.
 Something like